Aussiedroid/AD-EDWarthogEnhancedScript/Warthog Script/Readme.md

 - Using Modifier 2 (CMS Hatswitch) and the Trigger to toggle in game.

-### RepeaterAutoRelease [Value 1 or 0] ###
-- One of the advanced features of the Primary/Secondary Fire is the ability to hold down the trigger for you & rest your finger.
-To enable, hold down the Pinky Trigger Modifier when engaging the Primary/Secondary Fire.
-There are two modes available depending on your playstyle:

-- For EXPLORER CMDRs, set value to 1.
-This will engage the Fire button for 6 seconds, giving you the perfect duration to complete your planetary body scan.
-After this time, it will automatically release.
-The 6 second timing can be changed if you have engineered scanners by changing the RepeaterTimer define value in the AD_ED_Settings file.

-- For COMBAT CMDRs, set value to 0.
-You can keep the Fire button repeating indefinitely until you choose to release it by pressing the button again.
-This means you can keep firing on your target as long as you wish!

 ### SecFirePinkyPref [Value 1 or 0] ###
 - Depending on your playstyle, not everyone needs independant mapping of the Secondary Fire button (S3) on the Joystick.
 Sometimes the Dual-Stage Primary Trigger is sufficient.
 WIth this enabled 1, you can customise the Secondary Fire button with your own commands.